 The Legend behind the Curse

-According to the popular folklore an ancient saint left behind his disciple to work on reviving the prosperity of the kingdom.
+Like any other ghost stories in India even these haunted temples had stories to tell.
+According to the popular folklore, an ancient saint left behind his disciple to work on reviving the prosperity of the kingdom.
 The disciple was completely ignored by the people of the kingdom except for a potter’s wife which annoyed the saint and he cursed the village.

 The locals believe that the curse of the saint still holds good and that if one stays back in the temple complex after dusk they would turn into stone too.

-The mystery and the dread around the temple haunts everyone who visits the temple.
-But for us the most haunting was the deteriorating state of the temple.
+The mystery and the dread around the temple haunt everyone who visits the temple.
+But for us, the most haunting was the deteriorating state of the temple.
 Any history buff and architecture lover would feel for such magnificent temple in the forlorn condition.

 Have you been to these haunted temples of Kiradu and marveled at its architecture?
 Let us know in comments.